6 Vata Dosha Characteristics That You Should Be Aware Of

 - People with Vata tend to be more moody and sensitive than people with other doshas.

 The following are some of the most common symptoms that Vata individuals tend to experience in their lives.
-Feel free to read through them so that you’re more informed about how your body might react to Vata Dosha.
+Feel free to read through them so you’re more informed about how your body might react to Vata Dosha.

 - Dry skin